National Gallery

 • 1838 New National Gallery building in Trafalgar Square opened to the public.

-• 1871 77 paintings, largely Dutch and Flemish works, bought from the late Prime Minister Sir Robert Peel’s collection.
+• 1871 77 paintings, largely Dutch and Flemish works, were bought from the late Prime Minister Sir Robert Peel’s collection.

 • 1876 Completion of new wing including the impressive dome, providing 7 more rooms.

-• 1939-46 Concerts held at National Gallery to boost public morale, an idea instigated by pianist Myra Hess.
+• 1939-46 Concerts held at the National Gallery to boost public morale, an idea instigated by pianist Myra Hess.

-• 1991 Sainsbury Wing opened having been constructed on a site next to the gallery vacant since the second world war.
+• 1991 Sainsbury Wing opened having been constructed on a site next to the gallery vacant since the Second World War.

 Facilities and Accessibility